-All bachelor's degree candidates at Michigan State University are required to complete a series of core courses, regardless of which major is chosen.
-The University's general education requirements are Writing, Mathematics, and Integrative Studies.
-Many students have additional requirements in these areas, depending on their major.
+All bachelor's degree candidates at Michigan State University are required to complete a series of core courses, regardless of their chosen major.
+These University requirements include Writing, Mathematics, and Integrative Studies.
+Students may have additional requirements in these areas, depending on their major.

-Transfer students may have completed courses at other institutions that will satisfy some of MSU's general education requirements.
-The chart below lists MSU's requirements and courses that have previously satisfied the requirement at another institution.
+Typically, transfer students complete courses at other institutions which can satisfy some of these requirements.
+The chart below lists MSU's requirements and examples of courses that have previously satisfied the requirement at another institution.

-The Office of Admissions' Transfer Guides lists courses from other institutions that satisfy general education requirements.
+The Office of Admissions' Transfer Guides lists courses from other institutions that may satisfy university requirements.

-Michigan State's searchable transfer credit equivalency system, Transfer MSU, contains hundreds of courses from other colleges and universities and indicates if they are eligible to be transferred to MSU.
+Michigan State's searchable transfer credit equivalency database, Transfer MSU, contains hundreds of courses from other colleges and universities.
+In addition, please check our credit by examination website for the exams and scores required to earn credit to satisfy the following requirements.

 |Social, Behavioral, and Economic Sciences (ISS)||Four semester credits equivalent to any 200-level ISS course at MSU.||A cultural anthropology, economics, human or economic geography, political science, psychology, or sociology course usually satisfies this requirement.|